You may have noticed that dreadlocks require a completely different product-line than you were used to when you had loose hair.

 Caring for your dreadlocks takes time but is fairly cheap when compared to traditional hair-care.

-As long as your skin is coming into contact with products that are beneficial, you’re good.
-If you’re putting products that are known to cause major side-effects, like cancer, then please stop.
+As long as your skin is coming into contact with quality products, you’re good.
+If you’re putting products that are known to cause major side-effects, like cancer, then please discontinue using them immediately.

 Nature has absolutely everything we need for our well-being, even when it comes to our hair.
 Let’s learn to make good use of it!